Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_FS_Client_Connectivity_issues.md

-# Troubleshooting Ceph MDS Client Connectivity Issues
+# Troubleshoot Ceph MDS Client Connectivity Issues

-Use this procedure to diagnose and fix clients not logging into Ceph fs.
+Use this procedure to diagnose and fix clients not logging into Ceph FS.

 **MOTE:** This section does not diagnose nor fix network issues.
 Please ensure there that all networking if functional before proceeding.